ehlesp/smallab-k8s-pve-guide/G004 - Host configuration 02 ~ UPS management with NUT.md

     $ cp ups.conf ups.conf.orig
     ~~~

-    Then, **append** the following parameters, although with values fitting for your UPS unit.
+    Then, **append** the following parameters to the `ups.conf` file, although with values fitting for your UPS unit.

     ~~~properties
     [apc]